doctorfree/Asciiville/README.md

 		'depth' can be '4' (for ANSI), '8' (for 256 color palette) or '24' (for truecolor or 24-bit color)
+	-o indicates overwrite any existing ascii art when saving -O 'output_dir' generates ascii art from all images in the directory specified with '-I' and saves them in 'output_dir' -P indicates play audio during slideshow
-	-o indicates overwrite any existing ascii art when saving -p 'palette' specifies which character set to use for ascii art 'palette' can be one of 'def', 'long', 'rev', 'longrev' 'def' is the default set, 'long' a long set,
+	-p 'palette' specifies which character set to use for ascii art 'palette' can be one of 'def', 'long', 'rev', 'longrev' 'def' is the default set, 'long' a long set,